-FAULT LOCATING WITH THE A-FRAME OR STAFF
+FAULT LOCATING WITH THE STAFF

-Locate path of faulted conductor

-Remove power from faulted conductor & disconnect loads and ground from both ends of target conductor and neighboring conductors
+- Locate path of faulted conductor - Remove power from faulted conductor & disconnect loads and ground from both ends of target conductor and neighboring conductors

-With transmitter off connect red lead to the faulted conductor and black lead to independent ground rod placed behind and in line with the conductor path.

-Turn the transmitter on and set to DFF Mode by holding frequency
+- With transmitter off connect red lead to the faulted conductor and black lead to independent ground rod placed behind and in line with the conductor path. - Set the transmitter to DFF output mode by pressing the frequency key until DFF appears. - Place STAFF in soil with back spike approx. 2 yards (2 meters) from ground rod and front spike toward suspected fault - Note numeric reading as reference to signal strength near the ground rod.

-Complete transmitter instruction before using GRP

-Place GRP or STAFF in soil with back spike approx. 2 yards (2 meters) from ground rod and front spike toward suspected fault

-If using the receiver with the GRP, plug in the GRP to the jack in the handle of the receiver.
-Then press and hold the mode button for 10 seconds to select the to select DFF mode

-Note numeric reading as reference to signal strength near fault

-LCD will indicate fault direction

-Signal strength will fall as leaving the ground spike until passing the half-way point between ground spike and fault.
-Signal will start to rise from half-way point to fault.
-If the distance is great the signal strength may fall to non-detectable level and arrows may not stabilize through the center section.

-At the fault the signal strength will be equal to the signal strength at ground rod.
+- LCD will indicate fault direction - Signal strength reading will decrease with distance away from the ground spike.
+The signal reading and the arrows will likely become erratic as with distance.
+If the distance is great the signal strength may fall to non-detectable level and arrows may not stabilize through the center section (between ground rod and fault) - Continue moving down the cable, taking readings every 3 to 5 feet.
+Once the STAFF enters the pool of signal at the fault, the signal strength will rise and the arrows will lock in. - At the fault the signal strength will be equal to the signal strength at ground rod.
 The arrows will distinctly flip forward and backward as the fault is passed.

+Signal Strength Decreases

+• The fault lies in the center of the Ground Return Probe spikes.